alexprengere/UnixConf/README.md

 wsl -d CentOS
 ```

-You should edit your `/etc/wsl.conf` to disallow the overriding of `/etc/resolv.conf`.
+You should edit your `/etc/wsl.conf` to disallow the overriding of `/etc/resolv.conf` (this needs a complete reboot of WSL to take effect).

 ```bash
 echo -e "[network]\ngenerateResolvConf = false" > /etc/wsl.conf